The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-For an overview of the impact of Brexit on VAT and customs more broadly, see the Brexit and the implementation period ― overview guidance note.
+For an overview of the impact of Brexit on VAT and customs more broadly, see the Brexit ― overview guidance note.

-Under the terms of the Withdrawal Agreement agreed between the UK and the EU, the UK will broadly leave the EU customs union.
-However, the position is complex in respect of Northern Ireland which will remain subject to EU customs legislation.
-There will
+Under the terms of the Withdrawal Agreement agreed between the UK and the EU, Great Britain has left the EU customs union.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 IP COMPLETION DAY: 11pm (GMT) on 31 December 2020 marked the end of the Brexit transition / implementation period entered into following the UK’s withdrawal from the EU.
 At this point in time, key transitional arrangements came to an end and significant changes began to take effect across the UK’s

 Tax professionals will often be asked to provide input into the financial statement work undertaken by audit professionals.
 This guidance note is intended to give an overview of some of the key issues when undertaking audit work.This note is an introduction only and is written on the assumption that

 What is a quoted company?Reference to a quoted company is usually to a company where the shares in the company are listed on the London Stock Exchange, any other international stock exchange, or on AIM or ICAP Securities and Derivatives Exchange (formerly the PLUS market and now known as ISDX) in

 Current year relief and carry back lossesCurrent year relief for trading lossesTrading losses can be offset against total profits of the same period.
 Total profits covers, for example, chargeable gains or non-exempt dividends.The maximum claim for relief is the lower of the available loss or the